A 3 page CMP that the Maharashtra government would formed on

 The Shiv Sena, NCP and Congress would come together to form the government as most of the differences have been ironed out.
 A source informed OneIndia that it has been decided that there would be a Shiv Sena chief minister for 5 years.

 The source also informed that the three page CMP is focused around governance.
-They key focus areas would be farmers, education, health and unemployment.
+The key focus areas would be farmers, education, health and unemployment.
 While the three parties have agreed in principle on the CMP, today would witness more meetings.

 NCP-Cong in 'complete unanimity'; now talks with Sena to finalise architecture of alliance